Call Call Us

 What are the typical techniques for network and mobile app security authentication?

-• Biometric – a physical appearance essential to identify users, such as thumb, face recognition, etc.
+• Biometric – a physical characteristic essential to identify users, such as a thumb, face recognition, etc.

 • Token – A token is a tool for system access.
 Due to the lengthy credentials, it is more challenging for hackers to unlock accounts.